 A: No, you are not required to attend, but it is a great opportunity to mingle with your peers and faculty!

 Q: Where are the restrooms?

 A: There are restrooms located under the stands on the home side of the stadium.

 Q: Is there security at the ceremony?

-A: Yes, University Police officers are located at each corner of the arena and Security Personnel are located on the floor along the bleacher stairs.
+A: Yes, University Police officers are located at each corner of the stadium and Security Personnel are located on the floor along the bleacher stairs.

 Q: Is there ambulance service at the ceremonies?

 A: Yes, an ambulance service with emergency personnel will be located at all ceremonies.